-Important Tax Changes to Consider:
+Important Business Tax Changes to Consider:

 The rules regarding charging and remitting sales tax in California have changed.
 Any retailer with total sales of tangible property, including sales for resale, in excess of $500,000 is considered engaged in business in every district that imposes a district tax and so must collect and remit district tax.
 Other states have imposed similar requirements.